Beyond-Engine/Core/README.md

 * [`math`](include/beyond/math/)
   <br /> contains a mathematics library with a graphics focus.
 * [`types`](include/beyond/types/)
-  <br /> contains non-container utility types, like an
+  <br /> contains non-container utility types, like the
-  `optional` type with monadic extensions.
+  `optional` and `expected` types with monadic extensions.
 * [`random`](include/beyond/random/)
   <br />  contains random number generators and distributions with a standard `<random>`-like interface.
 * [`utils`](include/beyond/utils/)
   <br />  contains utility and helper code.

 ## Usage

 This library is not in a usable state to the public yet.
 The features are incomplete and are coded as need.
 I will also make breaking changes frequently.

 ## License

 This repository is released under Mit License.
 See [License](file:License) for more information.